-Suffield Academy held its 16th annual Alumni Leadership Awards Program Day on May 7.
+Suffield Academy held its 17th Annual Alumni Leadership Awards Program Day on May 6.
 The Alumni Association created the program to honor Suffield graduates who have displayed notable leadership in their professional careers or in a humanitarian endeavor.
 The Alumni Leadership Award Selection Committee is comprised of alumni, students, and members of the faculty.
 This year’s award was presented to David R. Holdridge ’62, P’03 and May Chow ’03.

 David R. Holdridge served in the Vietnam War as an infantry platoon leader outside of Chu Lai.
 He was wounded and spent 18 months at various hospitals in the United States until being freed from his trauma at Connecticut’s Hartford Hospital.
 He spent the next 35 years working with humanitarian organizations among populations suffering from war, exploitation, and impoverishment, including assignments in West Africa, the Middle East, and Asia.
 From 2010 to 2012 he directed an advocacy effort in Washington DC for significant transformation of the current systems of American assistance abroad.
 David lives on a tree farm in Vermont with his wife Annie.
 His daughter Hank was born in Beirut and his son Alex ’03 in Tunis.
 David was the recipient of Prize Americana in 2015 for his memoir The Avant Garde of Western Civ and is currently authoring a book describing the beginnings of the counter culture revolution in 1962.